piotr-m-jurek/tcm/README.md

 # tcm

 ## TODO:

+- [ ] Migrate to Prisma

+  - [x] Write seeding the db in prisma
+  - [x] update migrations to get the three one-to-many connections

+- [ ] update data via Admin Panel
+- [ ] After configuring all the data (in admin panel) backup and update migration files

+- [ ] Legend for different elements

+  - [ ] floating button, next to the button with filters

+- [ ] (v2) offline access
+- [ ] (v2) authentication
 - [ ] Makefile with scripts for:
   - purge db and migrations
   - setup fresh db with all the data
-- [ ] prepare data with relation many-to-one
-- [ ] legend on click
-- [ ] do something with tailwindcss,
- - but avoid the build step

-- [ ] (v2) offline access
-- [ ] (v2) authentication

 ## In progress:

 ## Done

 - [ ] seed data script
 - [x] backup data script
 - [x] user path to user view